SEC575: Mobile Device Security and Ethical Hacking

-"In the fast paced world of BYOD and mobile device management, SEC575 is a must course for info Sec managers." - Jude Meche, DSCC
+"In the fast paced world of Bring Your Own Device (BYOD) and mobile device management, SEC575 is a must course for infosec managers." - Jude Meche, DSCC

 "SEC575 provides a pretty comprehensive overview of different attack vectors and vulnerabilities in the mobile field.
 It covers many topics in enough depth to really get a foothold in the subject.
 I wish I had taken this course several years ago when first entering the mobile landscape.
 It would have saved me months of painful self-teaching, and is vastly more complete in many areas." - Jeremy Erickson, Sandia National Labs

-I'm not sure exactly when it happened, but laptops and PC's have become legacy computing devices, replaced with mobile phones and tablets.
-Just when I thought we were getting a much better handle on the security of Windows, Mac and other Unix systems, there is an explosion of new devices wanting to join our networks that simply do not have the same security controls that we rely on in modern, secure networks.
+I'm not sure exactly when it happened, but laptops and PCs have become legacy computing devices, replaced by mobile phones and tablets.
+Just when I thought we were getting a much better handle on the security of Windows, Mac, and other Unix systems, there has been an explosion of new devices wanting to join our networks that simply do not have the same security controls that we rely on in modern, secure networks.

-Even with their weaknesses, mobile phones are here to stay and more and more we're being called on to support them.
-Some organizations try to drag their feet on allowing mobile phones, but that ultimately contributes to the problem: if we don't address security, the threats continue to grow uncontrolled and unmonitored.
+Even with their weaknesses, mobile phones are here to stay, and we are being called on to support them more and more.
+Some organizations try to drag their feet on allowing mobile phones, but that ultimately contributes to the problem: if we do not address security, the threats continue to grow, uncontrolled and unmonitored.

 Fortunately, we can securely deploy, manage and monitor mobile phones and tablets inside our organizations through policy and careful network deployment and monitoring.
-We need to build some essential skills in analyzing the risks of data leakage in mobile code and the applications our end-users want to run from app store, and we need to ethically hack our networks to identify the real threat and exposure of mobile phone weaknesses.
+We need to build some essential skills in analyzing the risks of data leakage in mobile code and in the applications our end-users want to run from the app store.
+And we need to ethically hack our networks to identify the real threat and exposure of mobile phone weaknesses.

 I wrote this course to help people build their skills in all these areas, focusing on the topics and concepts that are most important and immediately useful.
 Every organization should have an analyst who has the skills for mobile phone security analysis and deployment.
-By taking this course, you'll become an even more valued part of your organization, and we'll have lots of geeky fun in the process.
+By taking this course, you will become an even more valued part of your organization.
+And we'll have lots of geeky fun in getting you there!